Do Hormones Cause Cystic Acne?

-- Dihydrotestosterone (DHT) - the most potent androgen
+- Dihydrotestosterone (DHT): The most potent androgen

-- Testosterone - another powerful androgen
+- Testosterone: Another powerful androgen

-- Dehydroepiandrosterone sulfate (DHEA-S) - a weak androgen that the body can convert into the more powerful testosterone or DHT when needed
+- Dehydroepiandrosterone sulfate (DHEA-S): A weak androgen that the body can convert into the more powerful testosterone or DHT when needed

 Hormones Contribute to Both Regular Acne and Nodulocystic Acne

-Let's start with learning the three main steps in acne development since all acne starts the same way and hormones are always involved.
+Let's start with learning the three main steps in acne development and how hormones are involved.

 How are hormones involved?
 It is unclear what triggers this initial clog.
-Traditionally, scientists thought an increase in hormones caused it, but more recent research has shown us that it is likely inflammation that is at fault.
+Traditionally, scientists thought an increase in hormones caused it, but more recent research has shown us that it is likely inflammation is also at fault.
 To what degree hormones are involved is still under investigation.